Amanda Cats-Barill is a Senior Programme Officer in Asia and the Pacific region office.

-Prior to joining International IDEA, Cats-Baril served as a Democracy and Governance Specialist with USAID/Nepal, managing a portfolio of peace-building, conflict mitigation, and local governance projects, and advising the US government on constitutional issues, transitional justice, and conflict sensitivity.
-She has published on regional platforms, SAARC and the Regional Promotion of the Rule of Law and Constitutionalism in South Asia and on her work with indigenous communities in Nepal, Ensuring Inclusive Democracy for Nepal: Indigenous Peoples’ Case for ‘Direct Representation’ in Political Processes.
+He has also published on regional platforms, SAARC and Regional Promotion of the Rule of Law and Constitutionalism in South Asia and his work with indigenous communities in Nepal, Ensuring Inclusive Democracy for Nepal: The Case of Direct Representation of indigenous peoples in political processes.